 You clip the apex and you put the power down and get it on the way out with the steering unwinding.
 And this is where the e-diff provides 'Superman' grip on the way out.
 It’s so impressive, it’s hard to describe from the driver’s seat but it’s really easy to feel and once you’ve felt it, you don’t want to go back.

 Basically it looks at throttle position, steering position and the body's yaw response, and it transfers torque to the front outside wheel.
 This is the most heavily loaded wheel (thanks to weight transfer) and it's also the wheel in the best position to keep the car yawing as opposed to pushing wide.

 It’s always nice to make a humbling confession in front of thousands of people, and I have one to make for you now.
 It concerns the rev matching function that you get with the 'N' drive mode, and which you can set up in the custom menus.

 I spoke to the Hyundai product guys about this.
 They were effusive about how well it worked, and I thought: 'Yeah?
 There's no way it can be better than me at this.
 If you’re a regular viewer, you’ll know that I’m a heel-toe, gear-changing drill sergeant.
-I did a whole video on the subject (right).
+I did a whole video on the subject (above).